No more Galaxy? Samsung just tipped to rebrand its flagship phones

 (Image credit: Shutterstock)

-With stories of Samsung struggling against Apple and the iPhone in America, as well as at home in Korea, a new report claims that Samsung is looking to potentially rebrand away from the long-running "Galaxy" naming convention.
+With stories of Samsung struggling against Apple and the best iPhones in the U.S., as well as at home in Korea, a new report claims that Samsung is looking to potentially rebrand away from the long-running "Galaxy" naming convention.

 The report from the Korean publication E-Today (via tipster Jukanlosreve on X) claims that Samsung is exploring rebranding the company's flagship smartphones with a non-Galaxy name.
 This would be similar to how Hyundai sells its premium cars under the Genesis branding or how Lexus is Toyota's luxury car brand.

-It is both a surprising move and perhaps necessary.
+It is both a surprising move and perhaps necessary as Samsung gears up to launch the Galaxy S25 and Galaxy S25 Ultra in January.
 Samsung has five lines of smartphones — the Z, S, A, M and F-series — under the Galaxy umbrella with the Z and S reserved for the flagship devices.
 And this isn't mentioning all of the products under the Galaxy label including the Tab S10 tablets, Buds 3 Pro earbuds, Watch 7 smartwatches and the brand new Galaxy Ring.

 It appears this may have been a long percolating initiative within Samsung.
 Lee Young-hee, Samsung's head of global marketing, was quote at CES 2024, "Galaxy has so many lineups that I know people are expecting a new name when there is an innovative turning point."